-The global carbon capture and storage market size was worth a revenue share of USD 2.98 billion in 2022.
-It is predicted to reach USD 5.26 billion by 2031, expanding at a CAGR of 6.5% during the forecast period (2022-2031).
-Factors like the expanding preference for the CO2 injection method for enhanced oil recovery and the increasing visibility of bioenergy carbon capture and storage stimulate market growth.
+The global carbon capture and storage market size was worth a revenue share of USD 3.38 billion in 2024 and is predicted to reach from USD 3.60 billion in 2025 to USD 5.96 billion by 2033, expanding at a CAGR of 6.5% during the forecast period (2025-2033).

 The process known as carbon capture and storage, or CCS for short, is one approach to lowering carbon emissions, which may be essential in mitigating the effects of global warming.
 It is a three-step process that captures the carbon dioxide produced by energy production or industrial processes, including producing steel or cement, transferring it, and storing it underground.
 CCS captures carbon dioxide (CO2) emissions from industrial activities, such as manufacturing steel and cement or burning fossil fuels to create electricity.
 After being manufactured, this carbon is moved there by ship or pipeline and kept underground in geological formations.

 CCS is currently the only technology that can assist in lowering emissions from significant industrial facilities.
 It might be a crucial technology in the fight against climate change.
 The main factors propelling the global market are the growing demand for CO2 injection methods for enhanced oil recovery (EOR) and stringent government regulations regarding GHG emissions.
-The carbon capture and storage market's growth are anticipated to be significantly hampered by high CCS technology implementation costs and rising shale investment levels.
+The carbon capture and storage market's growth is anticipated to be significantly hampered by high CCS technology implementation costs and rising shale investment levels.

 CCS involves removing CO2 from big-point emitters, including factories or power plants that use fossil fuels or biomass for fuel.
 The oil and gas sector can frequently utilize CO2 captured by selling it to industrial facilities or injecting it into the subsurface to enhance oil recovery.
 An established enhanced oil recovery (EOR) method is the injection of CO2 into active oil fields.
 CO2 raises the reservoir's total pressure, which forces the oil into production wells.
 In CO2-EOR, some of the injected CO2 remains underground.
 Permanent CO2 storage is possible if the CO2 that rises to the surface is separated and pumped back into the system to create a closed loop.